thomasloven/lovelace-fold-entity-row/README.md

 ![options](https://user-images.githubusercontent.com/1299821/59793730-8ba54980-92d7-11e9-894b-50d8a437638a.png)

 - Fold entity row will try to figure out if the header should be clickable to show and hide the fold or not.
-If it guesses wrong, you can help it with `clickable: true` or `cickable: false`.
+If it guesses wrong, you can help it with `clickable: true` or `cickable: false`. \
+  This should only be used in exceptions, though.
+If your row supports `tap_action` use the `fire-dom-event` method described below instead.

 - If you want the head to be clickable (with `clickable: true`) but also want a `double_tap` action defined on it, you can add `slowclick: true` to make things work better.